 Of important note, Darien is also a town of artists.
 Darien has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Darien’s character.

 Also of interest is that Darien has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Darien telecommute to their jobs.
-Overall, about 8.59% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.27% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Darien is a great place for families with children to consider.
 First of all, many other families with children live here, making Darien a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Darien has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Darien’s overall crime rate is lower than average for the country.

 Darien is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Darien, however, the average commute to work is quite long.
 On average, people spend 30.60 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.